African Overland Tours

 Our journey today takes us to Chobe National Park, which hosts the largest population of elephants in southern Africa.
 There is no better way to appreciate one of Botswana’s national parks and the thousands of elephants, crocodiles, and hippos that can be viewed from a sunset boat cruise on the Chobe River.
 Travel agents can assist you in pre-booking this service.
 A safari drive in an open vehicle may be another option for those who wish to see lions, antelope, and, of course, elephants.

-Thebe River Safaris Camping or similar (1 Night)
+Thebe River Safaris Lodge Campsite or similar

 Breakfast, Lunch